IsakIngebrigtsen/GeoNavPCR/README.md

 A more expansive overview of the results presented in this thesis is aviable in the folder ```results```

+Since the data from Dovre was made available short time before the deadline, from an unoffial source.
+Any results from that area is not added to the thesis.

 # Running the code